 Xeni Jardin posts a link to these videos of the DARPA Grand Challenge, the recent robot race across the Nevada desert.
-It’s entertaining to watch the robots weave their way out of the starting gate, bump into things, or merely stop moving, sit for a minute, and then start smoking.
-But the amazing thing is how far some of them actually get and how well they *do* drive.
-Remember, these are completely autonomous vehicles, not remote-controlled cars.
+It’s entertaining to watch the robots weave their way out of the starting gate, bump into things, or merely stop moving, sit for a minute, and then start smoking.… Read the rest

 Too stupid for words: Virgin Mobile unveils the left-handed Sony Ericsson LH-Z200 mobile phone.